pnsaeta/p064/docs/DE-DE3.md

 equation, where we use the fact that we know the function that computes the derivative, and we can use small but finite steps to estimate the true solution.
-We have also seen that nifty functions like `solve_ivp` can use higher-order numerical methods to compute more accurate solutions **to first-order equations** without having to take really tiny steps.
+We have also seen that nifty functions like `solve_ivp` can use higher-order numerical methods to compute **much** more accurate solutions **to first-order equations** without having to take really tiny steps.
 Wouldn’t it be nice if we could somehow take advantage of these tools to solve second-order differential equations?

 ## The Trick

-As it turns out, we can leverage all we have learned about integrating first-order equations to handle second-order equations!
-The trick is to express the single second-order equation as two coupled first-order equations.
+As it turns out, we *can* leverage all we have learned about integrating first-order equations to handle second-order equations!
+The trick is to express the single second-order equation as **two coupled first-order equations and to solve them simultaneously**.

 Let’s see how that can work using a particularly simple example.
 Suppose we wish to solve
 \begin{equation}\label{eq:SHODE}